algattik/seismic-store-service-1/app/sdms/AZURE.md

 ### Run container

 In vscode, open the `app/sdms` as a project and reopen as devcontainer.

+Run shell commands in the next sections within the VSCode integrated terminal.

 ## Populate Azure resources